FerdiGul/RepuChecker-v2.0/README.md

 https://developers.virustotal.com/v2.0/reference#public-vs-private-api<br>

-But you can send random http headers and api keys for pass it :).
-But if you wanna use your premium api key, yes just add your api key in this section:<br>
+<b>But you can send random http headers and api keys for pass it :).
+But if you wanna use your premium api key, yes just add your api key in this section:</b><br>

 def checkDomain_VT(urlist):